 He hit 21 goals in 34 Premier League outings - matching the totals of Gareth Bale (2012-13) and Teddy Sheringham (1992-93) - and became the first home-grown player to bag 20 league goals in a season since Mark Falco in 1984-85.

 There were some magic moments along the way.
 He grabbed two goals in our spectacular 5-3 home win over champions Chelsea on New Year's Day - the second goal voted Goal of the Month on Match of the Day - and topped that with both goals in the 2-1 home win against Arsenal in February, his first start in the North London derby.

-He won back-to-back Barclays PL Player of the Month awards in January and February and followed with his first PL hat-trick against Leicester City in March.
+He won back-to-back Barclays Premier League Player of the Month awards in January and February and followed with his first Premier League hat-trick against Leicester City in March.